yuo-app/lin/README.md

 #### `presets` in config and CLI

-To avoid long CLI commands, you can define and name different model configurations in your `lin.config.ts` file.
+To save LLM options, you can define and name different model configurations in your `lin.config.ts` file.

 ```ts
 // lin.config.ts